 COVID-19 has disrupted surgical services in hospitals across the country, leading to the cancellation or deferral of millions of elective procedures, resulting in a significant backlog of elective surgeries, and leaving many hospital systems across the US wondering how they can quickly and safely increase operating room throughput to reverse the mounting backlog.

 How has the delivery of surgery services been affected by COVID-19?

-COVID-19 continues to have a severe effect on planned surgery in the US in 2021.
-Looking at orthopedics specifically, this 2020 study of orthopedic surgery volumes by the Journal of Bone and Joint Surgery suggests that the US is facing a cumulative backlog of more than a million joint and spine surgery cases by mid-2022, which will require up to 16 months to work through.
-This backlog can be felt not just in orthopedics, but across many specialities and services in the US.
+COVID-19 has had a severe effect on planned surgery in the US in 2021.
+Looking at orthopedics specifically, this 2020 study of orthopedic surgery volumes by the Journal of Bone and Joint Surgery suggests that the US faces a cumulative backlog of more than a million joint and spine surgery cases in mid-2022, which requires up to 16 months to work through.
+This backlog can be felt not just in orthopedics, but across many specialties and services in the US.